Galápagos Islands: 19th century

-From geopolitical hotspot to national park
+20th century

 For a long time during the early 1900s and at least through 1929, a cash-strapped Ecuador had reached out for potential buyers of the islands to alleviate financial troubles at home.
 The US had repeatedly expressed its interest in buying the islands for military use as they were positioned strategically guarding the Panama Canal.
 Besides the United States, Japan, Germany and Chile also expressed interest in establishing bases in the islands at the turn of the century.
 Chile had previously acquired the Straits of Magellan and Easter Island for strategic reasons and lieutenant Gregorio Santa Cruz argued in 1903 that possessing an island in equatorial waters, like the Galápagos, would be of great benefit since the geopolitical situation of Chile was expected to drastically change when the Panama Canal opened.
 Another benefit would be to widen the security radius of Chile.
 Chile was alarmed by the United States plans to establish a Guantanamo-like base in the Galápagos Islands since it would mean that Chile's nitrate-rich northern provinces would be within the range of United States Navy.
 Ecuador's staunch resistance to a US purchase or bases in the islands can be credited to Chilean diplomacy, which in turn was informally backed on this issue by Great Britain and Germany.

 In the 1920s and 1930s, a small wave of European settlers arrived in the islands.
-There occurred a series of unsolved disappearances on the island of Floreana in the 1930s among the largely European expatriate residents at the time.
-The Galápagos Affair: Satan Came to Eden is a 2013 feature-length documentary film about the same.
+There occurred a series of unsolved disappearances on the island of Floreana in the 1930s among the largely European expatriate residents at the time, which prompted a book by John Treherne and the movies The Empress of Floreana, The Galápagos Affair: Satan Came to Eden, and Eden.
 Ecuadorian laws provided all colonists with the possibility of receiving twenty hectares each of free land, the right to maintain their citizenship, freedom from taxation for the first ten years in Galápagos, and the right to hunt and fish freely on all uninhabited islands where they might settle.
 The first European colonists to arrive were Norwegians who settled briefly on Floreana, before moving on to San Cristobal and Santa Cruz.
 A few years later, other colonists from Europe, America and Ecuador started arriving on the islands, seeking a simpler life.
 Descendants of the Norwegian Kastdalen family and the German Angermeyer still live on the islands.